ebadi/autonomous_platform/HOW_TO_EXTEND.md

 ### Adding Wheel Speed Sensor<a name="Adding-Wheel-Speed-Sensor"></a>

-This is an example procedure on speed sensors should be added onto the platform.
+This is an example procedure on how speed sensors should be added onto the platform.

 This is an overview of how Fredrik and Erik would have done it but you are free to make your own decision if you follow the principles.